All Episodes

 It's much, much, much higher.

-Um what I found really interesting was that you know, she was actually commenting uh a while back about Christopher Steele and kind of his credibility.
+What I found really interesting was that, you know, she was actually commenting a while back about Christopher Steele and kind of his credibility.

 I'll actually read the quote.

-Um basically she tweets uh that Steele, quote, provides some great historical context about the evolution of disinformation worth the listen.
+Basically, she tweets that Steele, quote, provides some great historical context about the evolution of disinformation.

-So what's the date of that tweet, Young?
+So what's the date of that tweet, Jan?

 August 7th, 2020.